slbailey/Retrovue/docs/contracts/resources/CollectionListContract.md

 ### Filtering Behavior

-- Without `--source`: Returns all collections across all sources
+- Without source filter (no positional argument and no `--source`): Returns all collections across all sources
-- With `--source`: Returns only collections belonging to the specified source
+- With source filter (positional argument OR `--source`): Returns only collections belonging to the specified source
+- If both positional argument and `--source` are provided, `--source` takes precedence
 - Source identification MUST follow the same resolution rules as `source show` (UUID, external ID, or case-insensitive name, with ambiguity handling)
 - If source is not found, the command MUST exit with code 1 and emit: "Error: Source 'X' not found."
 - If multiple sources match the provided name, the command MUST exit with code 1 and emit: "Error: Multiple sources found with name 'X'.
 Use source ID to disambiguate: <id1>, <id2>, ..."